iamsayanmandal/High-Frequency-Trading/README.md

-Here’s a professional, recruiter-friendly **README** for your HFT Trading Dashboard project, structured to highlight its features, workflow, system design, and relevance for a resume:

----

-# HFT Trading Dashboard
+# High-Frequency Trading (HFT)

 ## Project Overview

 **HFT Trading Dashboard** is a real-time high-frequency trading (HFT) simulation built with HTML, CSS, and JavaScript.
 It demonstrates professional trading concepts like market data monitoring, algorithmic trading strategies, risk management, and order execution.
-This project mimics the behavior of a professional HFT system and provides a visually interactive dashboard for monitoring trades, strategies, and performance metrics.
+This project mimics the behavior of a professional HFT system and provides a visually interactive dashboard for monitoring trades, techniques, and performance metrics.

 **Why it’s worthy:**